-During the fiscal year ended December 31, 2019, Michael Byron, Lewis Lawrick, and Maruf Raza met the definition of independence under NI 58-101 and were considered by the Board to be independent.
+During the fiscal year ended December 31, 2021, Jonathan Fitzgerald, Rick Howes, Ted Kavanagh, Mary-Lynn Oke, and Lewis Lawrick met the definition of independence under NI 58-101 and were considered by the Board to be independent.
 Kevin Bullock was not considered independent because he is a senior executive officer of the Corporation.
-Messrs.
-Fitzgerald and Levesque were not considered independent because of their former positions at Orex.
-As a result, the Board concluded that three out of six directors (or 50%) were independent within the meaning of NI 58-101.
-At all meetings of the Board and its committees during the fiscal year ended December 31, 2019, the independent directors had an opportunity to meet without non-independent directors and members of management.
-During the fiscal year ended December 31, 2019, the independent directors did not hold such meetings.
+As a result, as at the date of this Circular, five out of six directors (or 83%) were independent within the meaning of NI 58-101.
+At all meetings of the Board and its committees during the fiscal year ended December 31, 2021, the independent directors had an opportunity to meet without non-independent directors and members of management.
+During the fiscal year ended December 31, 2021, the independent directors sithout management at various times during the year as part of quarterly board meetings.
 The Board has appointed Jonathan Fitzgerald to the role of Chairman, and in this role, Mr. Fitzgerald chairs the Board meetings of the Corporation.